code-vinci/ctfbot/README.md

 - `/create <name>`: Add a new CTF challenge.
 - `/create_challenge`: Add new text channel to discuss about challenge.
-- `/flag`: Marks the challenge as solved with a 🚩 emoji..
+- `/flag`: Marks the challenge as solved with a 🚩 emoji.
 - `/hackerman`: Send a fancy hackerman's gif.

 ## Contributing